fservignat/valuejunk/README.md

 * Log out - this allows the user to sign out of the account.

 **Junk Market page** - this page shows a list of items posted for donation or selling.
 The card allows user to scroll through the images giving some key details.
-Clicking anywhere on the card will bring up a more detail of the product.
-A map at the bottom of page shows where the item is located.
+Clicking anywhere on the card will bring up more details of the product.
+A map at the bottom is provided to show where the item is located.

 ![image](https://user-images.githubusercontent.com/104385712/210156699-00f9839b-a538-4739-b128-4176a3702f34.png)

-Detail of the card after clicking:
+Details of the card after clicking:

 ![image](https://user-images.githubusercontent.com/104385712/210156751-52bd7311-9738-48dd-88cb-c508927353bc.png)